jonathanMindee/solution-engineer-ds/README.md

 # The restitution

+During the restitution, we will:
+- review your code quality using your training and inference scripts
-During the restitution, we'll assess your code quality, your ability to deliver a end-to-end demo, and will ask you questions about the models and how to optimize it.
+- check your ability to deliver a end-to-end demo
+- ask you questions about the models and how to optimize it

 Good luck!